basemkhirat/dotapp-framework/manual/services/Validation.md

 ```

-You can register an rule
+You can register a new validation rule.

 ``` javascript